cisco/mindmeld/docs/source/quickstart.rst

 Generate representative training data
 -------------------------------------
-Data is the fuel that powers any Machine Learning application.
 Components in Mindmeld Workbench utilize Supervised Learning models to analyze a user's query and derive meaning out of it.
-To train each of these components, we typically require thousands to millions of labeled queries to build powerful models. **It is critical that you obtain high-quality, representative training data** to ensure high accuracy.
+To train each of these components, we typically require thousands to millions of *labeled* queries to build powerful models. **It is critical that you obtain high-quality, representative training data** to ensure high accuracy.
 The training data serves as the ground truth for the models, so it is imperative that the ground truth data is clean and represents the exact use-case that you are training the model for.

 Some strategies for collecting training data are -